PolicyPad: Collaborative Prototyping of LLM Policies: Findings and System Iterations from Co-design Sessions

 \subsection{Version 1}

 The goal for our initial version of the system (Fig \ref{fig:pp-v1}) was \textbf{simplicity}: we wanted to validate the core premise of our workflow before adding complexity.
 We built a basic collaborative document editor\footnote{We showed participants alternative editors besides documents, such as a node-based interfaces \cite{arawjo2024chainforge, pu2025ideasynth}, as a design exploration, but they found them too unfamiliar and unnecessarily complex.} with an LLM chatbot in a sidebar that used the contents of the document as its policy.
+At first, the document was blank---experts wrote the policy from scratch via the activity described in the ``Co-design workshop 1'' section of our Supplementary Materials.

-Contents of the document are shared across all users whereas the sidebar is for personal experimentation.
-Scenarios and heuristics were provided to participants in a separate Google Doc.
-Participants appreciated the collaborative nature of the document and easy access to the policy-informed model, which allowed them to quickly iterate on the policy.
+The policy (i.e, contents of the document) are shared across all users whereas the sidebar is for personal experimentation.
+Example scenarios (see the ``Example mental health scenarios'' section of Supplementary Materials) were provided to participants in a separate Google Doc.
+Participants appreciated the collaborative nature of the document editor and easy access to the policy-informed model,\footnote{Recall from the paper that the policy-informed model is an LLM that has the policy incorporated into its system instructions such that its behavior is informed by the policy.} which allowed them to quickly iterate on the policy.
 However, participants wanted to \textbf{link policy changes to changes in model behavior} to better understand the impacts of their policy edits.
 They also wanted more \textbf{structured and systematic workflows for scenarios} within the system---for example, comparing model responses across scenarios as well as between different policies for a specific scenario.
+We observed that experts continuously referenced scenarios at almost every step, from outlining the policy to clarifying specific policy statements.
+This validated the importance designing for structured interaction with scenarios and smooth integration of scenarios into policy editing workflows.
 Finally, the policy editor was a bit too simple, and participants wanted richer editing and formatting support.